_images/jackal_1.webp

 The Jackal drivers, set up by MYBOTSHOP , are stored within the ros2_ws.
 Specifically, in the src folder, you’ll find the third_party section housing drivers designed for the Jackal and additional sensors such as the Ouster Lidar and ZED2 camera.

 For configuring these auxiliary sensors, the link provided offers valuable information, particularly regarding navigation.
-It’s important to note that while the setup maintains a default configuration, users have the flexibility to define their parameters within their custom package, as per their specific
+It’s important to note that while the setup maintains a default configuration, users have the flexibility to define their parameters within their custom package, as per their specific requirements.

 Start-up Job